arihantchoudhary/complete/README.md

-suggest services that always on ai agents can offer. you can assign service by getting on call with them
+l services that always on ai agents can offer. you can assign service by getting on call with them

+Email MCP Server Setup & Chat Integration

 always on ai agents are basically mcp clients